MouseSavers.com - Great deals on all things Disney!

 Only if you purchase the Park Hopper option.

-Because of the price structure of Magic Your Way tickets, which cost only a little more for extra days, in many cases it would seem to be cheaper if you could just add extra days to a ticket and use up two admissions on one day, instead of paying for the Park Hopper option.
-(For instance, buy a 6-day ticket and use two admissions per day for 3 days.)
-But Disney won't let you do it.
+Because of the price structure of regular Disney World tickets, which cost only a little more for extra days, in many cases it would seem to be cheaper if you could just add extra days to a ticket and use up two admissions on one day, instead of paying for the Park Hopper option.
+(For instance, buy a 6-Day ticket and use two admissions per day for 3 days.)
+But Disney won’t let you do it.

-Only Disney can say for sure, but typically the prices of Magic Your Way tickets and Annual Passes tend to go up at least once a year.
+Only Disney can say for sure, but typically the prices of regular Disney World tickets and Annual Passes tend to go up at least once a year.
 From 2006-2010, this happened the first week of August each year.
 In 2011, Disney changed the pattern and raised prices in June.
+Then, in 2014 and 2015, the prices went up in February!
+In 2018, ticket prices went up in February and again in October when Walt Disney World switched to seasonally priced multi-day tickets.
+The overall trend is for the prices to go up about every 10-12 months, with an occasional outlier like the most recent increases.

-For the past several years I've been able to find out the dates of the ticket price increases at least a day or two in advance, and I've announced those increases through a MouseSavers.com Hot Deals email so that my readers could buy their tickets before the prices went up.
-If you would like to receive those notifications and you are not currently a subscriber to the FREE MouseSavers Newsletter, sign up here and be sure to select the option "I would also like to receive occasional MouseSavers last-minute 'hot deals' by email."
-If you are already a newsletter subscriber and want to receive the Hot Deals announcements, click here for help.
+Many years we’ve sometimes been able to find out the dates of the ticket price increases at least a day or two in advance, and have announced those increases through a MouseSavers.com Hot Deals email so that our readers could buy their tickets before the prices went up.
+If you would like to receive those notifications and you are not currently a subscriber to the FREE MouseSavers Newsletter, sign up for our newsletter here and be sure to select the option “I would also like to get the free Hot Deals newsletters.”
+If you are already a monthly newsletter subscriber, you can add the Hot Deals announcements to your subscription.

 The "secret" newsletter prices for Undercover Tourist seem to be the same as their regular prices.

-No, there really are lower prices from Undercover Tourist if you go through the private MouseSavers Newsletter link that appears in every issue.
+No, there really are lower prices from Undercover Tourist if you go through the private MouseSavers Newsletter link that appears in every issue, with the exception of a very few tickets that are not discounted at all and are only available as a convenience, such as the 1-Day and 2-Day Walt Disney World tickets.

-The reason you're seeing the same prices is that a "cookie" is set on your computer when you visit through the newsletter link.
-If you go directly to the Undercover Tourist site afterward, the cookie causes your screen to display the MouseSavers Newsletter rates.
+The most likely reason you’re seeing the same prices is that a “cookie” is set on your computer when you visit through the newsletter link.
+If you go directly to the Undercover Tourist site in a different tab, or even close the current tab and open a new one, the cookie causes your screen to display the MouseSavers Newsletter rates.

-When you're on Undercover Tourist's private page for MouseSavers Newsletter subscribers, you will see a "welcome MouseSavers" message.
+When you’re on Undercover Tourist’s private page for MouseSavers Newsletter subscribers, you will see the MouseSavers logo and a “Welcome MouseSavers” message just below, which should say that you are seeing Undercover Tourist’s lowest prices.
 When the general public comes to the Undercover Tourist site, the message and the special prices are not visible.

 You say Undercover Tourist offers lower prices than Disney, but Disney's prices seem lower.

-It can seem that way at first glance.
+For 3-Day or longer tickets, it can seem like they’re more expensive than Disney at first glance.
 The reason is, the prices displayed on the Disney website do not include tax of 6.5%, which must be paid regardless of where you live.
 The tax is added later in the ordering process.

 Undercover Tourist prices already include tax and shipping.
-Once you add the tax, you will always find that multi-day Disney World tickets are cheaper through Undercover Tourist.
+Once you add the tax, you will always find that 3+ day Disney World tickets are cheaper through Undercover Tourist.

 I think I found a cheaper price for tickets than Undercover Tourist.

-In addition, there are some very sketchy places to buy tickets, which I don't recommend no matter how low the prices may seem.
+In addition, there are some very sketchy places to buy tickets, which we don’t recommend no matter how low the prices may seem.

-Can I use FASTPASS if I buy my tickets from Undercover Tourist or another non-Disney source?
+Can I use Lightning Lane Passes if I buy my tickets from Undercover Tourist?

-Do I have to buy my tickets from Disney to enter the parks during Extra Magic Hours?
+Do I have to buy my tickets from Disney to enter the parks during Early Theme Park Entry or Extended Evening Theme Park Hours?

-No. Extra Magic Hours are for guests of any Disney resort, the Walt Disney World Swan and Dolphin hotels or Hilton in the WALT DISNEY WORLD® Resort.
-The Extra Magic Hours benefit has nothing to do with where you purchased your tickets.
-As long as you have a valid theme park admission ticket and you're a qualifying resort guest, you're all set.
+No. Early Theme Park Entry is for guests of any Disney resort, Swan and Dolphin hotels, Disney Springs Resort Area hotels and Shades of Green.
+Extended Evening Theme Park Hours is for guests of the Deluxe & Deluxe Villa Disney resorts, Swan & Dolphin hotels and Shades of Green.
+These benefits have nothing to do with where you purchased your tickets.
+As long as you have a valid theme park admission ticket and you’re a qualifying resort guest, you’re all set.

 Are there special tickets for visitors from the UK and Ireland?